 Of all wristwatches, quartz watches are the easiest and cheapest to maintain.
 It should be noted that this maintenance must be carried out periodically in addition to checking the battery status or replacing it periodically.
 In some cases, if the battery runs out before its review, it must be replaced.

 It is not convenient to leave a dead battery inside a watch.
 When the batteries are exhausted they can suffer some kind of leak that would damage the inside of the watch and could even make it unusable.

 Recommendations for quartz watches

 Also, in watches that include a hand mechanism, it is convenient to clean and lubricate them properly to avoid friction and problems.
-For this, we recommend that these tasks be carried out by professionals who use original parts and cleaning materials from the quality and validated by manufacturers.
+For this, we recommend that these tasks be carried out by professionals who use original parts and cleaning materials of quality and validated by manufacturers.